 When to See Your Doctor

 Sometimes, dry, red, or irritated eyes come and go and they're not much of a problem.
 In other cases, you may have a medical problem that needs more than just drops.
 See your doctor if you have eye problems that don't go away, even after taking drops for a while.
-Also, see her if taking drops makes your eye problem worse or affects your vision.
+Also, see them if taking drops makes your eye problem worse or affects your vision.